-Now that you’ve started finding sources, you’ll need to evaluate them before committing to them, but this doesn’t have to be time consuming.
+Now that you’ve found sources, you’ll need to evaluate them before committing to them, but this doesn’t have to be time consuming.
 Just ask yourself two questions: Is this source trustworthy?
 And is this source suitable?
 Not every suitable source is trustworthy, and not every trustworthy source is suitable.

 Consider the following: will this source help me answer the research questions that I am posing in my project?
 Will it help me learn as much as I can about my topic?
 Will it help me write an interesting, convincing essay for my readers?

 Determining Trustworthiness (or Credibility)

 Trustworthiness of sources may not be as easy to determine, especially if you’re in a hurry, aren’t paying attention, or haven’t kept an open mind and/or acknowledged your own biases at the door.
 Pay attention to things like: